SenseNet/sncom-resources/_drafts/2019-01-10-moving-client-packages-to-monorepo.md

 ### After all here are the benefits we gained:

-- **It is easier to coordinate changes across modules** - Because every package that depends on another linked together, you can see the changes in no time.
+- **It is easier to coordinate changes across modules** - Because every package that depends on another is linked together, you can see the changes in no time.
 - **Dependencies are now unified** - In a multiple repository environment where multiple projects depend on a third-party dependency, that dependency might be downloaded or built multiple times.
 In a monorepo the build can be easily optimized, as referenced dependencies all exist in the same codebase.
-- **Single lint, build, test and release process** - Monorepo can share their configs from top to bottom creating a consistent developer experience.
+- **Single lint, build, test and release process** - Monorepos can share their configs from top to bottom creating a consistent developer experience.

 ## Conclusion